TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteMachineTag (DELETE /:login/machines/:id/tags/:tag)

-Deletes a single tag from this machine.
+Deletes a single tag from this instance.

 Note: This action is asynchronous.
 You can poll on `ListMachineTags` to wait for the update to be complete (the `triton instance tag delete -w,--wait` option